NetApp/harvest/cmd/collectors/ems/README.md

 #### `events`

-This section defines the list of ems events that will be collected.
+This section defines the list of ems events which will be collected.
 The exact name of ems with requested labels is fetched from ONTAP and later requested match filter would be applied.

 The display name of a label can be changed with `=>` (e.g., `filePath => file_path`).